i-e-b/WixBacktraceExtension/Readme.md

 3. Reference the dependencies component group in the primary's feature.

+   *Optional*:

+4. You can add a condition to a set of traced files using the `if` parameter:

+        <?pragma components.uniqueDependenciesOf "..." in "..." if "MYPROP" ?>

+   This will only install components if the `MYPROP` property is defined.
+The condition can be any WiX condition, such as `&FeatureId = 3` or `PROP <> \"value\"`.
+The condition will be CDATA wrapped, but double-quote characters must be escaped.
+   By default, all components are unconditional (they always install).

    *Optional* -- The extension can transform the app.config for your primary output:

-4. Add the `components.transformedConfigOf` pragma somewhere in a fragment.
+5. Add the `components.transformedConfigOf` pragma somewhere in a fragment.
 You should create the Directory node as normal.
 The plugin will look for a transform file named `Web.{for}.config` (in the example below, it will be "Web.Release.config").
 This must be copied to the build directory, and will be deleted after the transform is complete.
 You should set your transform files